 Special consideration may be given to athletes up to two years over the base age range or one year younger than the minimum age with a letter from their respective National Sports Organization confirming that the athlete is under serious consideration for nomination to their National Team in the upcoming competition year.

 - There are no age restrictions for carded members of the Canadian Adaptive Ski or Snowboard Team who are permanent residents in one of the Provinces that are part of CWSAA.

-- Travelling Provincial and Club Coaches or Provincial Team Managers who are affiliated with a Club and PTSO may also qualify.
+- Full time Provincial and Club Coaches or Provincial Team Managers who are affiliated with a Club and PTSO may also qualify.
 Independent Coaches will not qualify.

 C. Additional Guidelines to be considered for Qualification

 - Athletes must be full and active members of a Ski Racing, Ski Cross, Freestyle skiing or Snowboard Club in one of the CWSAA Provinces or Territories.
-All athletes must be FIS point holders, or have applied for and be eligible for FIS registration and hold a FIS card at the start of the competition year.
+All athletes must hold an active FIS Code number or have applied for and be eligible for FIS registration and hold a FIS Code number at the start of the competition year.

-- Athletes belonging to a Club or attending a Sports Academy located in one of the CWSAA Provinces, but not normally residing in one of those Provinces are eligible to receive a Competitors Pass from the quota of the Province in which they are training and competing.
+- Athletes belonging to a Club or attending a Sports Academy located in one of the CWSAA Provinces, but not normally residing in one of those Provinces can be considered for eligibility to receive a Competitors Pass.
+Such passes would come from the quota of the Province in which they are training and competing.